BenRamsden/occupancy-prediction-server/README.md

     ./start.sh

 ###Connect to server inside VM
-Create a host only network adapter to the VM, then run this command on the server
+Make the first network adapter to the VM a bridged connection, then run this command on the server

     sudo ifconfig

-Find out the IP address of the VM server, connect to it in the host
+Find out the IP address of the VM server, connect to it on the host

     http://IPHERE:3000